Exotic quantum subgroups and extensions of affine Lie algebra VOAs -- part I: Background

 \textit{Proof.} For part (a), see Section 4.2 of \cite{FRS}.
-For (b), existence and uniqueness is established in Corollary 3.30 of \cite{FRS}. \textit{QED to Proposition 3.7}
+For (b), existence and uniqueness is established in Corollary 3.30 of \cite{FRS}. \textit{QED to Proposition 3.8}

 More generally, \cite{FRS} studies the (not necessarily commutative) algebras of simple-current type.
-They find (see their Remark 3.19(i)) that the different Frobenius structures on $G$ are parametrised by the Schur multiplier $H^2(A;\bbC^\times)$ (so there is a unique one iff $G$ is cyclic).
-But for any $G$, requiring commutativity of $\cA$ forces uniqueness of that Frobenius structure.
+They find (see their Remark 3.19(i)) that the different algebraic structures on $\cA=\oplus_{J\in \cJ}J$ are parametrised by the Schur multiplier $H^2(\cJ;\bbC^\times)$ (so it's unique iff $\cJ$ is cyclic).
+But for any $\cJ$, requiring commutativity of $\cA=\oplus_{J\in \cJ}J$ forces uniqueness of that algebraic structure.

-When $\cC=\mathrm{Mod}(\cV)$ (which always holds for us), the existence and uniqueness in Proposition 3.7(b) can be done by VOAs (Proposition 5.3 of \cite{DM}).
+When $\cC=\mathrm{Mod}(\cV)$ (which always holds for us), the existence and uniqueness in Proposition 3.8(b) can be done by VOAs (Proposition 5.3 of \cite{DM}).